PaulSHahn2/emacssetup/README.md

 * **custom/setup-orgmode.el:** Contains setup specific to using organizational mode, including syncing meetings/agenda items with a remote server.
 * **custom/setup-theme.el:** Contains setup specific to the default theme selection.
 * **custom/setup-windows.el:** Contains setup specific to running *emacs* on the Windows OS.
 Disabled by default.
+* **custom/setup-exwm.el:** Contains setup specific to making *emacs* an X-windows window manager.
+This would replace KDE or GNOME desktop environments with *emacs* itself.

 If you don't need a portion of this setup, simply remove the *(require 'setup-{item).el)* require statement from the *init.el* file.
 Further, add your